-Custom cluster solutions provide a dedicated, micro-segmented trust zone that can be tailored for very high volumes of sending, very high throughput, very high security, and business continuity.
-They are designed to be resilient to data center failure and can include:
+Custom cluster solutions provide a dedicated, micro-segmented trust zone that can be tailored for very high volumes of sending, very high throughput, very high security, high availability, and business continuity.
+They are designed to be Zero Trust-aligned, resilient to data center failure, and can include:

 If a custom solution might be right for you, talk to a LuxSci Expert.

 As many as you like!
 LuxSci does not limit the number of legitimate subscribers or how you segment your lists.
 We base our plans only on the number of recipients you send messages to each month.

 A recipient is an email address a message is sent to.
 It's also the unit we use to measure your email sending.
 One message to one person is one recipient, two messages to the same 10 people comprise 20 recipients, 1000 messages to one person each equals 1000 recipients.

 LuxSci does not limit the number of messages you can send at once.
 You can send a single message or email blasts that go to thousands or millions of recipients.
 Your plan determines the maximum number of recipients you can send to per month.